 - to return to work at the specified expiration of the leave.

 Unpaid Leave of Absence

 Although an unpaid leave of absence is not encouraged, an occasion may arise when one becomes necessary.
-An unpaid leave of absence will be granted only under exceptional circumstances and typically for planned or expected periods of time.
+An unpaid leave of absence may be granted only under exceptional circumstances and typically for planned or expected periods of time.

 Eligibility for Unpaid Leaves of Absence

 Regular full-time employees may be granted a leave of absence without pay, not to exceed six (6) months, when approved by the appropriate College authority.